intel/gits/docs/documentation/terminology.md

 Binary **GITS** streams are collections of files produced by **GITS** recorder.
 Some of those resources may not be created by **GITS** recorder, depending on feature set of application being recorded.

-### CCode-Stream

-Streams generated with c-code format have to be compiled to an executable file to be useful.
-Resulting executable should be put in directory containing other parts of the stream before playback, alternatively other steam assets can be put in `PATH`.
-C-code stream is not portable, so it needs to be generated on target platform.

 ## Recorder

 Recorder operates, by creating a `token` for each recorder function in the thread that invoked that API function. `Token` represents all the information necessary to play back function it represents.
 Recorder then passes each newly created `token` to a separate thread which is used to persist data to hdd.